zahid1704/Improving-Deep-Neural-Networks-Hyperparameter-Tuning-Regularization-and-Optimization/README.md

 # Improving-Deep-Neural-Networks-Hyperparameter-Tuning-Regularization-and-Optimization

-This course is part of Coursera DeepLearning.ai
+This course is part of Coursera DeepLearning.ai instructed by Andrew Ng